openjdk/jdk/doc/building.md

 signing identity from Apple that needs to be preinstalled on the build host.

-When not signing for distribution with the hardened option, the JDK build will still attempt to perform `adhoc` signing, to add the special entitlement `com.apple.security.get-task-allow` to each binary.
-This entitlement is required to be able to attach to a process or dump its core.
+When not signing for distribution with the hardened option, the JDK build will still attempt to perform `adhoc` signing to add the special entitlement `com.apple.security.get-task-allow` to each binary.
+This entitlement is required to be able to dump core files from a process.
 Note that adding this entitlement makes the build invalid for notarization, so it is only added when signing in `debug` mode.
 To explicitly enable this kind of adhoc signing, use configure parameter `--with-macosx-codesign=debug`.
 It will be enabled by default in most cases.

 It's also possible to completely disable any explicit codesign operations done by the JDK build using the configure parameter `--without-macosx-codesign`.